-Given the commercially sensitive nature of the information contained in the documents submitted herein, LUMA respectfully requests that the Energy Bureau designate these documents as confidential and maintain them under seal.
+In support of this request, LUMA is submitting clean and redline versions of the draft SO1 agreement.
+Given the commercially sensitive and infrastructure-critical nature of the information contained in these exhibits, LUMA respectfully requests that the Energy Bureau designate it as confidential and maintain it under seal.